noelex/rclnet/README.md

 ## How to Generate Messages
 1. Create a new .NET library project targeting .NET 7.
-2. Add add the following lines to the `.csproj` file:
+2. Add the following lines to the `.csproj` file:
    ```xml
    <PropertyGroup>
       <AllowUnsafeBlocks>true</AllowUnsafeBlocks>